Charvak Reservoir, Uzbekistan

 Charvak: artificial lake in Uzbekistan mountains

-This Pearl of Tien Shan Mountains has appeared quite recently.
+This Pearl of Tian Shan Mountains has appeared quite recently.
 The rock fill dam of 168 meter height was made in 1970.
-Confluent of mountain rivers of Pskem, Kok-su and Chatkal created the wonderful mountain lake – Charvak Reservoir, which blue water attracts everyone in hot summer days.
+Confluent of mountain rivers of Pskem, Kok-Su and Chatkal created the wonderful mountain lake – Charvak Reservoir, which blue water attracts everyone in hot summer days.

 One of small and interesting sights of Charvak Reservoir is the village of Bogiston.
 It is the birthplace of two great figures of East: Sheikh Khovendi at-Tahur (Shaykhantaur) and his distant relative Ubaydulla Akhror, world-wide known great master of Sufism.
 On the way to Charvak Dam you can visit “chaykhona” (national café) where you will find the 600-year Plane tree mural paintings of primitive people close to it.

 It takes one hour or more to reach Charvak Reservoir from Tashkent.
 Here you can swim, go on a hike along surrounding hills and mountains as well as paraglide or ride on water scooter or just come to enjoy fresh air, pure mountain water and see unforgettable sunrises and sunsets.